Act Summary

 Redefined and Repealed

-First, the Act and its place in consumer dealings has been further expanded on by subsequent legislation, in particular the Unfair Terms in Consumer Contracts Regulations 1999.[19]
-These Regulations have added “to the consternation of UK lawyers”,[20] the requirement by businesses to show good faith.
-This is a form of dealing which is often seen in Continental European jurisdictions, but much less often in English law, which has “freedom of contract” as its object.[21]
-Due to it not being part of English jurisprudence, the concept of good faith “remains primitive.”[22]
-Nevertheless, these legislative developments have been accommodated, if only to some extent, because of the detail given by the Act to implied terms.[23]
+First, the Act’s role in consumer dealings has been supplemented by subsequent legislation, in particular the Unfair Terms in Consumer Contracts Regulations 1999.[19]
+These Regulations introduced, “to the consternation of UK lawyers”,[20] a requirement that contractual terms be assessed according to a standard of good faith.
+This concept is more commonly associated with Continental European legal systems and sits somewhat uneasily within English contract law, which has traditionally emphasised freedom of contract.[21]
+Because it has not historically been a central feature of English jurisprudence, the concept of good faith has been described as remaining relatively “primitive”.[22]
+Nevertheless, these developments operated alongside the framework of the Act, particularly in relation to the Act’s detailed provisions concerning implied terms.[23]

 Conclusion